AP071216/mp1/README.md

 In order to build the website I used the following sources:
 - Bootstrap
+    - Used bootstrap grid system as well as documentation from bootstrap to design the navigation bar and carousel.
+These are documented within comments in the code
 - Unsplash.com for free images seen throughout the website
 - AI generated icons using Microsoft Designer
 - Favicon for small icons used in footer